sauravkoduvalli/Responsive-website/README.md

 # Responsive-Website

-This is a Responsive Website designed built using a mobile-first approach in HTML and CSS.
+This is a Responsive Website designed built using a mobile-first approach in HTML and SCSS, a CSS preprocessor.